Agency Commissions Dashboard

 Each daily-action tab shows what's waiting for you on the next one:

-• After reconciling in Inbox: footer says "✓ N agents now ready to pay · $X — Go to Payouts →"
+• After reconciling in Inbox: footer says "✓ N advisors now ready to pay · $X — Go to Payouts →"

 • On Payouts: footer says "⚠ N supplier payments waiting in Inbox · $X unallocated — Go to Inbox →"